MrWolfcan/GreenCodeInterview/README.txt

 3)Select 'Weather API' job and click 'Build Now' in left navbar.
 4)After build is complete (it will be red) click on last build and select 'Console Output'.
 On the bottom, there is simple table with test results.

+You can also run these tests locally.
+To do that just download 'weather_api_collection.json' and 'weather_api_environment.json' and import them into local postman.

+Unfortunately I sacrificed most of the time to UI test, so API test collection is not so 'juicy'.